This post is sponsored by Happy Egg Co and may contain affiliate links. Please see my disclosures.

 Apparently, hens that eat wheat, barley and/or cornmeal yield lighter-colored yolks, while free-range hens that forage on the land and eat plant pigments have vibrant colored yolks, just like the beautiful eggs produced by Happy Egg Co. hens (as seen in the above picture).

 Happy Egg Co. hens are fed a natural specially formulated recipe of corn and soy mixed with vitamins and minerals.
 The hens also roam on grassy pastures daily, so they are free to forage for grass and bugs, which adds more nutrients to their diets.

 Are Pasture Raised Eggs Better For You?

 What I can say is that you can see a difference.
-The Free-est of the Free Range eggs from Happy Egg Co come from hens that get to enjoy the great outdoors, soak in the sun, roam free, and exhibit natural behaviors like foraging for food.
-These “happy” and natural behaviors are clearly visible when you look at the bright orange-yellow yolks.
+Free range hens are soaking in the sun and exhibit natural behaviors like foraging for food.
+These natural behaviors are clearly visible when you look at the a Happy Egg’s bright orange-yellow yolks.

-While the research is fledgling, there is some emerging research that suggestions pasture-raised eggs have the edge of conventionally raised eggs.
+While the research is fledgling, there is some emerging research that suggests pasture-raised eggs have the edge over conventionally raised eggs.